deufrai/als/content/en/docs/v0.7/user-guide/als-gui/controls/_index.md

 ---

-# Workers
+# Workers {#workers-section}

-This section provides an opportunity to better describe the architecture of ALS and the flow of images through the application.
+This section provides an opportunity to fully describe the ALS architecture and the flow of images through the application.

 ## ALS Architecture and worker modules